bpcreech/blog/content/post/typescript-asteroids.md

 training I want to be able to programmatically:

 1. Reset the game,
+2. Seed the RNG,
-2. Single-step the game loop,
+3. Single-step the game loop,
-3. Seed the RNG,
-4. Extract internal state for observation, and
+4. Extract internal state for observation,
+5. Provide precise control inputs, and
-5. Decouple UI from business logic, so we can run the game logic without a full browser (for both simplicity and speed).
+6. Decouple UI from business logic, so we can run the game logic without a full browser (for both simplicity and speed).

 I'm not a good enough JS programmer to safely refactor piles of raw JS, so ...